 8. Start a small herb garden

-9. Install fairy or landscape lighting
+9. Install battery or solar lighting

 10. Declutter and reorganise one room